Statement from Mayor Brian Smith on the death of Town Archivist Mary Watson

 Do You Remember? |

-Do you have memories of Woodcrest Cabins?
-The Archive is looking for more information on the business, if you or someone you know has any recollections, please contact the Archives via email at archiveco@wasagabeach.com or stop in to the Archives where we will record any details you remember. |
+The Archives is in search of information about a business called "NIDA" that operated along the beachfront.
+The business was owned and operated by Peter Dambrauskus.
+There were a few cottages and a coffee shop on the premises.
+Between 1948-1952 Peter rented surf boards for day use.
+If you or someone you know has any recollections or information about the business, please contact the Archives via phone (705)300-0203, email at archives@wasagabeach.com or stop in to the Archives where we will record any details you can provide. |

 History in Motion |